sindresorhus/gulp-ruby-sass/contributing.md

 Issues with the output should be reported on the Sass [issue tracker](https://github.com/sass/sass/issues).

-Before posting a "this plugin can't do X" issue make sure your command works by running it with the `sass` command line tool directly.
-You can see the Sass command used by this plugin by running gulp with the verbose flag `gulp --verbose`.

-If a command works with the `sass` command line tool but not with this plugin you are probably missing files from your `gulp.src()` glob.
-You must pipe all of the files `sass` needs to compile your stylesheets into this plugin for it to work correctly.
+Before posting an issue:

+- Update to the latest version.
+- Check the example tasks and available options in the readme.
+- Create a reduced test case with only the gulp-ruby-sass task.
+- Try running a similar command with the Sass gem directly.
+To see the command gulp-ruby-sass is running, add `verbose: true` to your task options.